Getting The Compensation You Deserve After a Charleston Car Crash

 - Remember that in many or most cases, insurers’ objective is to save money.
 They will most likely try to limit the benefits they pay out.

-- Recorded statements that you make can be used against you in settlement negotiations or in court.
+- Recorded statements that you make can be used against you in settlement negotiations or court.
 It is too easy to make a mistake or hurt your case without realizing it.

 - Once you sign a release and/or accept a settlement check, there are no “do-overs.”
 You may learn too late that a company refuses to pay to fix your car or questions whether medical treatments recommended by your doctors are medically necessary.

 Get the information you need from an advocate with your best interests in mind.
 As soon as possible after a car accident, a free initial consultation with a lawyer is one of the best steps you can take to make sense of what is happening.
-An attorney on your side can explain processes and procedures, interact with insurers on your behalf and help protect your rights.
+An attorney on your side can explain processes and procedures, interact with insurers on your behalf, and help protect your rights.

 What to Expect After an Accident